Jammy2211/PyAutoGalaxy/README.rst

 - `The introduction Jupyter Notebook on Binder <https://mybinder.org/v2/gh/Jammy2211/autogalaxy_workspace/release?filepath=introduction.ipynb>`_, where you can try **PyAutoGalaxy** in a web browser (without installation).

-- `The autogalaxy_workspace GitHub repository <https://github.com/Jammy2211/autogalaxy_workspace>`_, which includes example scripts and the `HowToGalaxy Jupyter notebook tutorials <https://github.com/Jammy2211/autogalaxy_workspace/tree/master/notebooks/howtogalaxy>`_ which give new users a step-by-step introduction to **PyAutoGalaxy**.
+- `The autogalaxy_workspace GitHub repository <https://github.com/Jammy2211/autogalaxy_workspace>`_, which includes example scripts and the `HowToGalaxy Jupyter notebook lectures <https://github.com/Jammy2211/autogalaxy_workspace/tree/master/notebooks/howtogalaxy>`_ which give new users a step-by-step introduction to **PyAutoGalaxy**.

 API Overview